Spring Registration Open!

 Imagine your own images on fabric!
 Print your own designs on yardage, clothing, or accessories using pigments and hand-cut stencils to create unique, one-of-a-kind pieces.
 Learn how to cut stencils for your screens, mix your own colours, and print multiple layers using water-based printing medium on natural fibres.

-NEW: Upcycle Your Clothes
+Upcycle Your Clothes

 Weeknight: 6:30 - 9:30pm

 Reconsider your clothing's role in your life and redefine its value through care and attention.
 Through different upcycling techniques, explore the boundaries of your garments and create custom pieces that become meaningful to you.
 Bring your old shirts, jackets, pants, skirts, and more; and give them new life by deconstructing, reconstructing, and embellishing.
-Come away with simple design tips and tricks from your instructor that will allow you to make your clothes unique, stylish, and fit better.
+Come away with simple design tips and tricks from your instructor that will allow you to make your clothes unique, stylish and fit better.

 Glassblowing